Texas’ low priced ONLINE license to carry class. Yes cheap LTC ONLINE. It’s the Official DPS approved online LTC class.

 How to Get Started

 You may want to continue reading for more information but if you’re ready to go you can click here to get started now.
 The class is 4 hours, fun, and meets all requirements of Texas Department of Public Safety for LTC license to carry certification.
 The online class gets you the official Texas online training certificate, the LTC-101.
-We are associated with the first and best Texas license to carry online training facility, and as we stated above at the lowest price in the State of Texas, just $44.00.
+We are associated with the first and best Texas license to carry online training facility, and as we stated above at the lowest price in the State of Texas, just $45.00.
 It’s easy.
 Just run a debit or credit card to pay our enrollment fee and you’re good to go!
-You’ll get a discount of $50.00 from the original fee of $60.00.
 Just click get started here or below and run your card, then you’ll be sent to the registration website to fill out your information.
-You enter your registration information, run your debit/credit card to pay the main fee, and you’re set to get started with the class; paying the lowest currently available price in Texas for your online license to carry training class!
+You enter your registration information, run your debit/credit card to pay the main fee, and you’re good to go.
 Phone me, Roger Stiefer if you have any questions, anytime.
 That’s what I’m here for.

 After taking the online class part of your License To Carry certification you’ll still need to do the shooting proficiency part unless you are active duty military with firearms training or veterans with military firearms training within the last 10 years,.
 Please click FAQ above for more information on exceptions to the shooting proficiency test.
 Otherwise, that part must be done in person with a DPS qualified license to carry instructor.

-We have temporarily suspended our Range Training/Shooting Proficiency classes due to the Covid-19.
+We have temporarily suspended our Range Training/Shooting Proficiency classes due to the Covid-19 but we recommend Tammy Stein of www.1840inc.com she’s still doing it.
 If you want to be put on our wait list please email me with you name, phone number and DL number.
 We will then notify you when we resume the classes.
-Texas Dept. of Public Safety has a link you can click to get the list of certified instructors in your area using telephone area codes.
+Texas Dept. of Public Safety has a link you can click to get the list of other certified instructors in your area using telephone area codes.
 Some of them my still be offering RT/Shooting.
 Thank you for understanding.

 ATTENTION!
 DPS has lowered their fee, it’s now $40.00 instead of $140.00.
 Click here to apply with Texas Department of Public Safety Online.